I can tell she is happy by the way she wags her tail

 How can waves crash to shore endlessly, never stopping for more than an instant, ever?

-A dirty faced boy scuries around under her feet
+A dirty faced boy scurries around under her feet

 She has all kinds of things hanging out from her bathing suit